Benedictteo05/OSA_notes/Operating Systems & Administration/L2 - Operating System Organization.md

 - Determine exception capability and accessible memory areas
 - Modern processors provides 2 modes.
 - Mode bit: Supervisor mode or User mode
+- Trusted OS software executes in supervisor mode.
+- All other software (including some parts of the OS) executes in user mode.
+- Concept allow for OS to be able to control access to resources.
+	- User programs have to ask the OS to execute privileged instructions on their behalf.
+	- Any particular configuration can isolate or permit sharing or resources according to the administrator's policy

 **Supervisor mode (for OS)**
 - Can execute all machine instructions, including privileged instructions.